Valentina Gunina: Career

 Gunina won the gold medal in the 2000 European under-12 girls championship, 2003 world U14 girls championship, 2004 European U16 girls championship and in the 2007 world U18 girls championship.
 She was the bronze medalist in the 2006 European U18 girls championship.

 In 2006, she won the Women's Russian Championship Higher League scoring 7/9 and qualified for the Russian Women's Championship Superfinal.
-She placed eleventh with 2.5/11.
-In 2008, she won the Women's Russian Championship Higher League for the second time with a score of 7.5/9.
+She placed eleventh with 2½/11.
+In 2008, she won the Women's Russian Championship Higher League for the second time with a score of 7½/9.
 In the Superfinal she scored 4/9.
 In 2009, she won the Russian junior (under 20) girls championship.

 In 2012, she won the Women's World Blitz Championship in Batumi, Georgia.
 In the same year, Gunina competed for the first time in the Women's World Championship: she defeated Gu Xiaobing in the first round, then she was knocked out by Alisa Galliamova in round two.
 Gunina won the Russian women's rapid chess championship 2014 in Saint Petersburg.

 In January 2015, she took part in the Tata Steel Challengers tournament in Wijk aan Zee, the Netherlands, where she scored 5/13.
 At the Women's World Chess Championship 2015 Gunina made it to the third round, where she was eliminated by Pia Cramling, after knocking out Camilla Baginskaite and Olga Girya.
 In September 2015, she won the Moscow Women's Blitz Championship.

-In February 2019, she became the first ever winner of The Cairns Cup, in Saint Louis, as she ended the tournament victoriously with 7 out of 9.
+In February 2019, she became the inaugural winner of the Cairns Cup, in Saint Louis, as she ended the tournament with 7/9.

 In late May 2019, Valentina faced American GM Irina Krush in the quarterfinal match of the 2019 Women's Speed Chess Championship, an online blitz and bullet competition hosted by Chess.com.
-Valentina dominated the match and won with an overall score of 24–5.
+Valentina dominated the match and won with an overall score of 24−5.

-In December 2023, Valentina won the Women's World Blitz Chess Championship 2023 with a score of 14/17 (+12-1=4).
+In December 2023, Valentina won the Women's World Blitz Chess Championship 2023 with a score of 14/17 (+12−1=4).